Staying at the Hospital

 - Cell Phone

-Food and drinks are not permitted.
+Food and drinks from outside are not allowed, with some exceptions.
 Baystate Health will not be responsible for lost or stolen personal items.

 The Daly or Wesson Lobby staff will write the patient's name on the outside of the bag and delivered to them.